rektide/jstyx/core/README.txt

 Build instructions
 ==================

+THESE INSTRUCTIONS ARE SERIOUSLY OUT OF DATE - MODIFY!

-This distribution should have come with a pre-built jar file (called jstyx-x.xx.jar (where x.xx is the version number) in the dist directory of the distribution.
-If not, or if you want to build your own version of the library (perhaps for your own version of Java; the supplied jar was built with J2SDK 1.5.0_01), change into the bin directory and enter "build" (should work on most platforms).
+This distribution should have come with a pre-built jar file (called jstyx-x.xx.jar (where x.xx is the version number) in the target directory of the distribution.
+If not, or if you want to build your own version of the library, change into the bin directory and enter "build" (should work on most platforms).
 Note that you need Apache Ant to build the source using this method.

 You will need at least Java 5 (i.e. J2SDK 1.5) to build JStyx, as it uses